Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Treasury and Armoury: as the name suggests, here you can see jewellery, weapons and armour.

-In addition to these interior visits, the castle also has an exterior garden which is well worth a leisurely stroll.
-Admission is free.
+In addition to these interior visits, the castle also has an exterior garden that is well worth a leisurely stroll.

 Book a guided tour of the Wawel Castle